muditgarg48/gesture_based_device_control/README.md

     python3 project_script.py
     ```

 3. Activate the virtual environment using this command in the terminal.
-Note, the quotation marks (" ") are necessary because the command is running the virtual environment activatation script in another folder directly without traversing to it.
+Note, that the quotation marks (" ") are necessary because the command is running the virtual environment activation script in another folder directly without traversing to it.

     For Windows:
     ```